moorepants/dissertation/davisbicycle.rst

 riding over a bump!
 This was the ticket.
-We ended up attaching an additional three axis accelerometer to the VN-100 development board which would read the same vertical component of acceleration and constructing a bump for the bicycle to travel over at the being of each run.
+We ended up attaching an additional three axis accelerometer to the VN-100 development board which would read the same vertical component of acceleration and constructing a bump for the bicycle to travel over at the beginning of each run.
 This provided us with two signals which could be synchronized in time.

 Bump